 Categories

 I’m dropped off directly across from my first elementary school in my hometown (possibly by plane), and find an important but broken piece of… something in the gutter.
 I round the corner and spot a half-empty vape juice bottle, grape — there’s a store nearby and I spot these a lot.
 I consider whether it’s a good idea to pick it up.
 Walking up to my childhood home at the end of the street.
 My phone helps me walk by showing the rear camera feed behind the text I’m reading.
 I only notice this once I start earning points by passing over certain objects.

 A badass Bruce Willis-type guy is driving/walking down a concrete bridge.
 My friend Spy and I appear together there.
-There’s some unusual sexual tension between us, perhaps due to the guy.
+There’s some unusual sexual tension between us, perhaps due to the guy being there too.
 In typical fashion for us our sexual tension is diffused by amping it up, as I hold my face close to hers — actually touching cheek to cheek.
+Somehow that usually works.

+Categories